thesaadameer/facebook-clone/README.md

 -   Realtime posts update
 -   Auto authenticate user on refresh

-## How to build your own..?
+## How to setup your firebase account

-1. Clone this repo
-1. Install all the dependencies
-    ```bash
-    npm i
-    ```
-1. Setup Firebase

     - Create Firebase account
     - Create a new project
-    - Create a web app for that
+    - Create a database for facebook-clone
     - Copy your config from there

         - Select config option
         - Paste those config inside src/firebase.js file

-    - Setup authentication email/password authentication using Firebase
+    - Setup authentication email/password using Firebase

-1. Let's build the optimized version

-    ```bash
-    npm run build
-    ```

-1. **Now for hosting on Firebase lets config Firebase locally**

-    - Install Firebase CLI
-    - Login to Firebase

-        ```bash
-        firebase login
-        ```

-    - Initialize Firebase

-        ```bash
-        firebase init
-        ```

-    - Select hosting in the menu
-    - Select your respective project from the list
-    - Select 'build' as your hosting directory and other options as you want
-    - Let's deploy our clone and make it live

-        ```bash
-        firebase deploy
-        ```

-**That's it our clone is up and running share it now**

 ## Future Plans

 -   Might add more login methods
 -   Post deleting functionality
 -   Add comments and likes on post

-**_NOTE: PLEASE LET ME KNOW IF YOU DISCOVERED ANY BUG OR YOU HAVE ANY SUGGESTIONS_**

 ## Available Scripts